-Chief Walkara, also known as Walker, was born about 1808, along the Spanish Fork River in what is now Utah, one of five sons of a chief of the Timpanogo band.
-Described as being over six feet tall and extremely strong, he was a successful warrior from a young age.
+Chief Walkara, also known as Walker, was born in about 1808 along the Spanish Fork River in Utah, one of five sons of a chief of the Timpanogo band of Ute Indians.
+Described as over six feet tall and extremely strong, he was a successful warrior from a young age.
 His piercing eyes earned him the nickname “Hawk of the Mountains.”

 While he was a young man, the Spanish did everything they could to keep the Indians in check by promoting raids and violence between the tribes.

 With language skills that included Spanish, English, and several native tongues, he became a skilled negotiator.
 Also known for his excellent marksmanship, discipline, and bravery, he quickly became a leader, gathering a raiding band of warriors from the Great Basin tribes, including Ute, Paiute, and Shoshone.

 Attacking ranches and travelers along the Old Spanish Trail between New Mexico and California, other tribes feared his reputation to such an extent that they paid him tribute in return for protection and assistance.

 Often wearing yellow face paint, he became known as a great horse thief, stealing some 3,000 horses in southern California in the 1840s.
 Mountain men James Beckwourth and Thomas “Pegleg” Smith were known to trade with Walkara, providing the band with whiskey in return for horses.